mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 only allows connections from devices managed by that same enterprise might require clients to authenticate.

+Note that this does not apply to scenarios where the owner of the encrypted DNS server and the device using the encrypted DNS client, such as an ISP and its customers.
+While this is a scenario where the ISP may wish to restrict access to its encrypted DNS resolver to only its customers, client authentication of DNS traffic is not necessary to achieve that.

 ## Resolving names differently per client {#per-client}

 An encrypted DNS server that provides client-specific resolution